didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 But after just two weeks, it became evident that the 5% tax wasn't going to make it.
 I couldn't keep up the pace of my online classes.
 Two hours per week weren't going to be enough .
 I needed to take a much larger tax if I wanted to make this learning tax approach work.
 So, I decided to double the learning tax to two 25 minutes block per day instead of one.

-After trying it for two weeks, I came to the conclusion that this 10% learning tax was what I would stick with.
+After trying it for two weeks, I came to the conclusion that this 10% learning tax was what I wanted.
 It gave me 4 hours of learning per week without affecting how much work I was able to do in a week.
-I was happy with it and I liked my new found learning pace.

-### Did it work ?
+### Does it work ?

 I have been using the learning tax approach since January 2020.
+Since then, it has helped me learn a lot about both engineering and management.
+I have used the tax to become a better mobile developer and hone my leadership skills.

-I still have some weeks where I am unable to use the full 4 hours per week of learning, especially when I work on tasks with a lot of pressure.
-I always tend to sacrifice my learning hours.
-But, I have made it a point to be more disciplined because I know that proactive learning is one of those things that are usually not urgent but still very important.
+Yes, I still have some difficulties to use the full 4 hours per week of learning, especially when I work on intensive tasks.
+But for the most part, I have been able to learn and grow more since adopting this strategy.

-Using this approach has helped me get better and better at my job.
-I have learned to be a better mobile developer and technical lead.
-I have used these hours to learn more about what my colleagues who were not software developers did.
-This helped me developed better working relationship with them.

-### The danger of wanting more

-50 minutes per day or 4 hours per week made a lot more sense.
-Yes, it was still less than what I used to spend on learning per week but I realized it was more than enough for me to maintain my learning targets.
-And I also realized that it didn't affect my capacity to deliver my tasks on time.

-Because, I use the pomodoro technique for my work, I decided to go with the smallest unit of focused time possible, a single pomodori per day i.e 25 minutes.
-For two weeks that followed, I spent 25 minutes everyday going through the advanced Android development training offered by Google. \
-To test the learning tax approach, I decided to first go with a 25 minutes per day learning tax.
-I used that time to go through the advanced Android development training developed by Google.

-After two weeks, I realized that 25 minutes was not enough.
-My learning pace was really slow
+Using the learning tax approach doesn't seem to have affected my ability to be productive.
+In opposite, I think it has even increased my productivity as I have learned through the months how to be more effective and do more in less time.\
 \
-Despite my will to help, the mobile side of the project was still new to me.
-To be able to contribute, I needed to learn how everything worked and how mobile development was done at Mirego.
-For that, I used company time to learn as this was an integral part of my job content.
-In less than 2 months, I was already able to contribue to the project.
-The learning was fast, fun, exciting and was all done on company time.

-Although I had reached the point where I could use 100% percent of my time to deliver value to the client, I knew deep down that it was impossible to become a good mobile developer in 2 months.
-What I had become was a good mobile contributor for the project.
-I could deliver great value but I knew that I needed to learn more to become a better mobile developer.
-I knew that when faced with a slightly more difficult problem than what I have had to face so far, I would have struggled.

-To keep learning to become a better mobile developer, I had two choices: Either, I cthe slow process of learning by exp

- I was already contributing to the project. not only about the project but also about how mobile development was done at Mirego.Because this was all new to me, I needed a little bit of onboarding and learning before I could be able to contribute.
-As this was part of my job content,  \
-\
-I decided to start testing the learning tax approach in late 2019.
-It was the perfect timing for it because right around the same time, I also started doing mobile application development, something I hadn't really done a lot in the past.
-So, I needed to learn how mobile development how mobile development was done at Mirego and because this was an existing project, I also needed to learn how it was built in the first place.
-This was what was required for me to be able to work on the project.
-And because it was required and part of the job, I did it on company time without any problem.

-Indeed, this allowed me to start contributing to the project.
-But I knew deep down that if I wanted to be able to not just contribue but solve problem and bring the project to a better level, I needed to learn more about mobile development.
-I couldn't just be an average mobile developer, I needed to become a better one.
-And for that, I needed to keep learning, proactively!.

-And that's when As it was an existing project, I needed to learn how the project was done in the first place and how mobile development was done at Mirego in order to start contributing.
-This was what I needed to Because this was required learning for me to even start working, It was easy to learn on company time because it was part of my job.

-But, I  I also needed to learn the particularities of how mobile development was done at my company, Mirego.
-Around the same time, I was promoted to the role of lead developer at Mirego.
-So, I decided to use the approach to learn how to improve my engineering leadership abilities. become a better engineering leader.
-The time coincided with my nomination as a lead developer at Mirego.
-So, I wanted to learn more on how to be a good engineering leader.
-My first order of business was choosing how much time I should be spending on learning at work.

-I used to spend 10 to 15 hours per week when I was learning on my own time.
-Obviously, I couldn't use the same amount at work because that would have impeded on my capacity to deliver.
-As I didn't any other base from which to decide what amount would be good for me, I decided to go with a learning tax of 10% of my weekly work hours which was 4 hours per week.

-Because I used the pomodoro technique for my focus work, I ended up settling for two blocks of 25 minutes per day with a 5 minutes break between each block.
-This gave a grand total of 4 hours and 35 minutes per week, a 11.5% learning tax.
+Even if I had to be questioned one day by my employer about the tax, I have made sure that whatever I choose to learn using this approach, I can demonstrate how it could help the company or the project I am working on down the road.

+So far, I have used my learning tax in classes, articles, lessons about active listening, empathy, technical leadership, engineering management, Mobile app performance, etc. And I'm really satisfied with the growth I have gained through these classes.

+### Next steps

+I intend to keep using the learning tax approach to keep getting better at whatever job I'm doing.
+Today, my child being a little bit grown up, I also manage to use 25 minutes of personal time each morning to learn things that may not have a direct impact on my job.
+The combination of this and the learning tax approach has allowed me to reach a level of learning I'm really satisfied with.
+Now, I feel like I'm learning something new everyday and I'm enjoying it.
+And I can see the repercussion of all this both in my professional and personal life.

+### Want to try the learning tax approach ?

+If you are looking to learn proactively to get better at your job but find it difficult to learn on your personal time, I would suggest you to give this learning tax approach a try.
+It's really simple to set up and get going.
+You just need to chose two things:

+1. How much time you'll dedicate to learning: Make sure you some fare amount.
+I would suggest choosing an amount that allows you to have a good pace without affecting your capacity to deliver.
+If you are having a hard time finding that out, try 10%.
+2. What to learn: In order to make sure your employer doesn't see you taking time to learn in a wrong way, make sure to choose to learn something that have a direct impact on what you are doing now or will be doing in a near feature.
+And make sure what you will get from learning has the potential to bring a lot of value to your employer.
+This way, it will be easier for you to justify taking the time if you are asked to do it one day.